 - Health centers operated by the Indian Health Service (IHS), an Indian tribe or tribal organization, or an urban Indian organization

-- An entity receiving funds under Title X of the Public Health Service (PHS) Act
+- A community-based entity receiving funds under Title X of the Public Health Service (PHS) Act

-Primary care residency programs must provide training in one or more of the following specialties:
+Primary care residency programs must provide training in 1 or more of the following specialties:

 - Family medicine